meghan-sloan/voting_project/README.md

 However, for large datasets, the merging_data.py code could be run and the resulting data sorted by "NOT AVAILABLE".
 New functions could be written for specific errors.
 An example is the check_if_zip function in the merging_data.py file.

 ### Merging
-This is an explanation of the merging_data.py file.
+Provided in this repository is a merging_data.py file.
 In order to merge the documents based on precinct ID, the IDs must be in the same format.
 In the merging_data.py script, the ID in the precinct_polling_list.csv is changed from the state abbreviation-precinct number to state number-precinct number.